Tech Hour at Teaneck Library

 Rules and Some Notes for Internet Access:

 The Internet has a vast amount of information - some of it useful, some entertaining, some educational.
 Some of it is offensive and possibly obscene.
 The library cannot control the contents of the Internet nor can we know what you will find on the Net.
 Parents are particularly cautioned that their minor children may see things that the parent finds objectionable.
-Parents should either accompany their minor children or issue guidelines to their children as to what they should view on the Net.
+Parents should either accompany their minor children or issue guidelines to their children as to what they should view on the Internet.
 Library staff cannot be responsible for screening what is acceptable to children.

 BOOKING: In person only.